qensus-labs/clickhouse-materialized-views-quick-start/README.md

 This quick start guide helps you to get an understanding of

-- Concept of materialized views
+- Short introduction in materialized views
 - The benefits of using materialized views
 - Example  how to parse logs with ClickHouse

-## Concept of materialized views
+## Short introduction in materialized views

 ![overview clickhkouse](https://raw.github.com/qensus-labs/clickhouse-materialized-views-quick-start/main/clickhouse.jpg)